Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 Overwriting accelerate_scripts/02_accelerate_base_code.py

-If you notice I have added these two lines print(f "End of training epoch {i}, outputs['logits'].shape: {outputs['logits'].shape}, labels.shape: {labels.shape}") and the line print(f "End of validation epoch {i}, outputs['logits'].shape: {outputs['logits'].shape}, labels.shape: {labels.shape}"), I added them on purpose because they will reveal something very important
+If you look closely, I have added these two lines print(f"End of training epoch {i}, outputs['logits'].shape: {outputs['logits'].shape}, labels.shape: {labels.shape}") and the line print(f"End of validation epoch {i}, outputs['logits'].shape: {outputs['logits'].shape}, labels.shape: {labels.shape}"), I added them on purpose because they are going to reveal something very important

-Now we execute it, to execute the accelerate scripts it is done with the command accelerate launch.
+Now we run it; to execute the accelerate scripts, use the accelerate launch command

 accelerate launch script.py